ngtranthanhtoan/business-301-executive-leadership/executive_leadership_301_chapter_10.md

 ---

 ## The Three Scaling Dimensions
-1. **Product scaling** — Expanding product reach, features, and markets.
-2. **Platform scaling** — Increasing technical capacity, reliability, and interoperability.
-3. **Organizational scaling** — Growing teams, processes, and decision-making without slowing down.
+Scaling involves three dimensions: product scaling to expand reach, features, and markets; platform scaling to increase technical capacity, reliability, and interoperability; and organizational scaling to grow teams, processes, and decision-making without slowing down.

 ---

 ## Product Scaling Principles
-- **Win in one beachhead before expanding** — Nail a niche before chasing adjacencies.
-- **Add features with discipline** — Tie every new capability to revenue, retention, or moat.
-- **Balance new vs. core** — Avoid starving the proven product while chasing shiny new bets.
-- **Internationalization readiness** — Build for multiple languages, currencies, and regulations early if global is in your roadmap.
+Win in one beachhead before expanding by nailing a niche first; add features with discipline, tying every new capability to revenue, retention, or moat; balance new vs. core to avoid starving proven products; and build for internationalization early if global is in your roadmap, including multiple languages, currencies, and regulations.

 ---